Best 10-Person Tent for Family Camping Adventures

 Ventilation

-If your rainfly is the main line of defense against precipitation, your shelter’s ventilation features are the main foil for stuffiness, overheating, and condensation.
-While stuffiness and overheating are merely uncomfortable, at its worst condensation can become a serious scourge by soaking you, your sleeping bag, and other gear.
+Your shelter’s ventilation features are the main foil for stuffiness, overheating, and condensation.
+While stuffiness and overheating are uncomfortable, condensation can become a serious scourge by soaking you, your sleeping bag, and other gear.

 Mesh vents in the roof of a tent